Finding & Landing Your First Job after College

 You never know how you’ll find your next job, so network as much as possible after graduation.
 As mentioned before, joining your college’s alumni association is one great way to network, but also consider joining professional organizations.
 Tell everyone you know that you are looking for a job; even if they can’t help you, they may know someone who can.
 In addition, make it a habit to talk to strangers.
 No matter where you are, scan the room to look for potential peers and make an effort to connect – you may just meet someone in your field who knows of a job opening that would be just right for you.

-Fremont College offers flexible scheduling and accelerated degree programs that can be completed in just 15 months.
-Degree programs at Fremont College include Multimedia Design school, Business Leadership, ABA approved Paralegal certificate, and Sports Therapy.
-Contact us today to find out how you can obtain a rewarding career in an in-demand field by earning a degree at Fremont College.
+Fremont University offers flexible scheduling and accelerated degree programs that can be completed in just 15 months.
+Degree programs at Fremont University include Multimedia Design school, Business Leadership, ABA approved Paralegal certificate, and Sports Therapy.
+Contact us today to find out how you can obtain a rewarding career in an in-demand field by earning a degree at Fremont University.